Troubleshooting Missing Hardware

-Find solutions to missing hardware in your project.
+Find solutions to missing or unavailable hardware in your project.

-If you are having trouble finding your hardware in the FlexLogger Channel Specification, try the following tips.
+If you are having trouble finding your hardware in the FlexLogger Channel Specification, try the following options.

 -